Leadformance/generator-bridge-template/README.md

 $ npm install -g git+https://github.com/Leadformance/generator-bridge-template.git
 ```

+Don't forget to `npm cache clean` if you want to update.

 ### If it doesn't work

 For some reasons, you might need to be an administrator to install it.